yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 - Determining Car Type & Color

+You obviously find out the correct models, if you goes to the [Pre-Trained Model list page](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models)

+{% include helpers/image.html name="Screen Shot 2019-12-26 at 19.28.11.png" %}

 ## Download the Models

-Once you have chose the model from [Pre-Trained Model list](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models), download them into the workspace with the precision levels:
+Once you have found the models, download them into the workspace with the precision levels:

+- Human Pose Estimation: All precision levels

+- Text Detection: FP16 only

+- Determining Car Type & Color: INT8 only